PrzemKrol1997/100_days_of_code/README.md

 To catch mistakes when entering data, I have been using the try and except method from the beginning.
 I was especially satisfied on day_30 when I confirmed that I was doing it correctly.

+The idea for Training_app is what inspired me to start the 100 Days of Code course.
+I originally recorded my training sessions manually in Notepad, but I thought there must be a better way.
+I wanted to write a program to automate data entry.
+I created this program when I learned about saving files, and I plan to update it from time to time to keep it up to date with my knowledge.